awm66/pandas-challenge-1/README.md

 # Approach:
 1. The first step, *explore*, was to review the raw data, ingest the file, and then investigate that data within a dataframe to identify categories, subcategories, and clients.
-2. Next, *transform*, the dataframe was updated to contain various calculations to provide profitability insight into the most active clients.
+2. In the next step, *transform*, the dataframe was updated to contain various calculations to provide profitability insight into the most active clients.
-3. The next part of the design, *confirm*, was to validate calculations against selected receipt data.
+3. The third part of the design, *confirm*, was to validate calculations against selected receipt data.
 4. The last step in the design was to *summarize and analyze*.

 # Summary of Findings: